-- Space syntax is a science-based, human focused approach that investigates relationships between spatial layout and a range of social, economic and environmental phenomena. - Space Syntax challenges urban designers to think critically about the relationship between the configuration of space, movement and land-use.
+- Space syntax is a science-based, human focused approach that investigates relationships between spatial layout and a range of social, economic and environmental phenomena. - think critically about the relationship between the configuration of space, movement and land-use.
 It is widely used as an analytic and design tool, and the theories behind its use continue to be developed by Hillier and others. - In space syntax terms, spatial configuration means, a set of relationships among parts (say, urban streets).